codeface-io/LSPService/README.md

 1. Let your editor use LSPService:
 	* [The API](#API) allows connecting to a language server via WebSocket.
 	* If you write the editor in Swift, you may use [LSPServiceKit](https://github.com/flowtoolz/LSPServiceKit).
 	* If you want to put your editor into the Mac App Store: Ensure it's also valuable without LSPService.
-This should help with the review process.
+This may help with the review process.
-2. Provide a download of the LSPService binary to your users:
+2. Provide downloads of the LSPService binaries (for Apple + Intel chips) to your users:
+  * Either build them yourself:
+    - `swift build --configuration release --arch arm64`
-	* Either build it yourself via `swift build --configuration release` and get it from `.build/<target architecture>/release/LSPService`
+    - `swift build --configuration release --arch x86_64`
+    - get them from `.build/<target architecture>/release/LSPService`
+    - upload them somewhere ...
   * ... or just use the [download links](https://www.flowtoolz.com/codeface/lspservice) I provide for Codeface
-	* Upload the binary so users can download it.
 3. Let your editor encourage users to download and run `LSPService`:
 	* Succinctly describe which features LSPService unlocks.
-	* Offer a link to a user friendly download page (or similar).
+	* Offer a link to a user friendly download page (or similar), like [this one](links](https://www.flowtoolz.com/codeface/lspservice)).

 ### As the User of an Editor